 - Store or secure all loose items inside the motor home before traveling.
-Possible overlooked items such as canned goods or small appliances on the countertop, cooking pans on the range, or free-standing furniture items can become dangerous projectiles during a sudden stop. - Be aware of GVWR, GAWR and individual load limit on each tire or set of duals.
+Possible over-looked items such as canned goods or small appliances on the countertop, cooking pans on the range, or free-standing furniture items can become dangerous projectiles during a sudden stop or evasive maneuver. - Be aware of GVWR, GAWR and individual load limit on each tire or set of duals.
 (See "Loading the Vehicle" in Section 4.) - Never load the motor home in excess of the gross vehicle weight rating or the gross axle weight rating for either axle.